eic/tutorial-developing-benchmarks/_episodes/04-status_flags.md

 ## Adding a Status Flag to Your Benchmark

 To add a status flag, first define a function to set the benchmark status.
-In this example, the following function was added to the plotting macro `plot_benchmark.C`:
+In this example, the following function was added to the plotting macro `benchmarks/your_benchmark/macros/plot_rho_physics_benchmark.C`:

 ```c++
 ///////////// Set benchmark status!